donkey/Junk-Email-Blocking/README.md

 `5 * * * * root /usr/bin/junkbl.sh >/dev/null 2>&1`

 ### Note
 On CentOS 7 the SSHD server configuration needs `ForceCommand internal-sftp` in the `sshd_config` to accept sftp commands.
 Add the appropriate user to the group `sftp_users` use `usermod -G sftp_users {username}` this are listed in the group `Match Group sftp_users` in `sshd_config`.
-Note. the user are use for sftp is not able to connect interactive ssh terminal, in this case you need another user this may not belong to the group sftp_user.
+Note. the user are use for sftp is not able to connect interactive ssh terminal, in this case you need another user this may not belong to the group sftp_users.

 How to run Exchange Management Shell scripts are out from task scheduler, you can consulate [Exchange MailboxStatistics Mail Report](http://think.unblog.ch/exchange-mailboxstatistics-mail-report/).